 Pedro Papini (BSc Universidade Federal do Rio Grande do Sul 2018)

 Pedro recently graduated in Biological Sciences.
 Between 2016 and 2018 he worked has volunteer scientific initiation fellow at BiMa-Lab.
 He was mainly interested in the study of primates, with focus on their ecology, evolution, behavior and conservation.
 Presentlyhe is more interested in sustainability aspects, especially those associated with recycling.

-Mariana Mazzochi (BSc Universidade Federal do Rio Grande do Sul 2019)
+Mariana Scain Mazzochi (BSc Universidade Federal do Rio Grande do Sul 2019)

-Biological Science’s undergraduate student at UFRGS, Mariana was a scientific iniciation fellow at BiMa-Lab.
+Recently graduated at UFRGS, Mariana was a scientific iniciation fellow at BiMa-Lab.
 Within ornithology, her main research interests are ecology, systematics, conservation and migration, especially of shorebirds and seabirds.
-She will soon start her MSc at PPGO/FURG.
+She has just started her MSc at PPGO/FURG.

 João Luís Carvalho (PhD Universidade de Aveiro 2019)

 João recently concluded his PhD at University of Aveiro.
 In the last years he studied aspects of population biology, ecology and management of ungulates and carnivores in the Iberian Peninsula.
 As a PhD student he evaluated the role of bottom-up processes on disease and population dynamics of large herbivore populations.

 Collaborator at the Wildlife Research Unit, Department of Biology, UA & CESAM.
 Her research spans biodiversity conservation, natural resources management, and environmental education.
 She is focused on science communication and outreach, coordinating several projects on sustainability, aiming at building bridges between science and people.
 Milene is the responsible for the image of the Wildlife Research Unit and for the beautiful logo of BiMa-Lab.